ballingj/Chatter/get_started.md

 Things to do to get started

-1. clone the started files from the remote repo
+1. clone the starter files that I uploaded from the remote repo:
   a. first create folder in your computer.
 My nucamp folder is on the desktop and I created a folder inside that called "Chatter".

   b. open your bash terminal command line and navigate to your folder.
 Once in your folder issue